What Does it Take to Be a Biostatistician?

 - Associate Director of Biostatistics

-There were about 37,200 jobs for Biostatistician in 2016 (in the United States).
+In the United States, there were 37,200 jobs for Biostatistician in 2016.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Biostatistician by 2026.
-There will be an estimated 4,400 positions for Biostatistician per year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Biostatistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.